Growth Hormone Receptor (GHR)

 Human Growth Hormone Receptor Assay Kit

-This Human Growth Hormone Receptor (GHR) kit product is an all-inclusive assay system that includes in addition the the GHR Reporter Cells, two optimized media for use in recovering the cryopreserved cells and for diluting test samples.
+This Human Growth Hormone Receptor (GHR) assay kit is an all-inclusive firefly luciferase reporter assay system that includes in addition the the GHR Reporter Cells, two optimized media for use in recovering the cryopreserved cells and for diluting test samples.
 Also included is the reference agonist GH, Luciferase Detection Reagents, and a cell culture-ready assay plate.

 Reporter Cells are transiently transfected and prepared as frozen stocks using INDIGO's proprietary CryoMite™ process.
 This cryo-preservation method allows for the immediate dispensing of healthy, division-competent reporter cells into assay plates.
 There is no need for cumbersome intermediate treatment steps such as spin-and-rinse of cells, viability determinations, or cell titer adjustments prior to assay setup.